kalkin/nvim-config/README.md

 ## Configuration Structure

-The file `~/.vimrc` configures vim config directory to be in `$XDG_CONFIG_HOME` and loads `$XDG_CONFIG_HOME/vim/init.vim`. `init.vim` bootstraps the rest of the config.
+`$XDG_CONFIG_HOME/vim/init.vim` bootstraps the rest of the config.
 All plugins are installed into bundle/ directory, from where they are loaded by pathogen.

 ### Files Structure

 Lines starting with a double quotation mark (") are comments.
 Furthermore, a double quotation mark within the line starts a comment unless it is preceded by a backslash (\") and ended by another.
-Vim allows to give special characters by writing them in a special notation.
+NeoVim allows to give special characters by writing them in a special notation.
 The notation encloses descriptive words in angle brackets (<>).
 Read all about it with ":help <>".